-See Appendix 2 of the Committee for Environmental Protection Guide to the Preparation of Management Plans for Antarctic Specially Protected Areas.
+7 See Appendix 2 of the Committee for Environmental Protection Guide to the Preparation of Management Plans for Antarctic Specially Protected Areas.
 Resolution 2 - ATCMXXXIV CEP XIV - Buenos Aires (2011)

-SCAR's Environmental Code of Conduct for Terrestrial Scientific Field Research in Antarctica
+Avoid walking in streams and lake beds or too close to their margins as this may disturb biota and affect bank stability and water flow patterns.
+When a crossing must be made, use designated crossing points if available, otherwise walk on rocks if possible.

+Minimise the use of vehicles on lake ice if possible.
+If access to the water body is required for scientific research, use non-motorised boats whenever possible.

+Ensure that all sampling equipment is tethered or otherwise secured and does not contaminate the water body.

+Clean all sampling equipment before using it in another water body in order to avoid cross-contamination.
+Alternatively, use separate equipment at different sites.

+Wherever possible use flumes, not weirs, when monitoring streams to minimise any potential impacts of the study.

+To the maximum extent practicable, avoid the use of stable isotope tracers at the complete ecosystem level, but rather use them in closed vessels.
+Consider the use of naturally occurring tracers in experiments.
+Radioactive isotope tracers should only be used in closed vessels or in ex-situ experiments.
+No stable or radioactive isotope tracer waste should be disposed into ecosystems.
+Document all tracer use (location, type of tracer, amount) and report this information to the appropriate national authority.

+To avoid introduction of contaminants or disturbance of the stratification of the water body and its sediments:

+- i.Do not swim or dive in lakes, unless it is required for scientific purposes. - ii.Remove all unwanted water and sediment materials from the site, even on permanently ice-covered lakes, rather than discharging them back into the lake. - iii.
+Ensure that nothing is left frozen into the lake ice that may ablate out. - iv.
+Consider using a remotely operated underwater vehicle (ROV) as a tool for underwater and underice research in lakes and coastal/littoral habitats.

-Terrestrial environments
+Ice-free environments

-- 41. Terrestrial vegetation includes very slow growing species and fragile growth forms.
-Damage by trampling may remain visible for years or even decades and further impact upon the many terrestrial invertebrate species that live in soils and feed on soil algae. - 42.
+Terrestrial vegetation includes very slow growing species and fragile growth forms.
+Damage by trampling may remain visible for years or even decades and further impact upon the many terrestrial invertebrate species that live in soils and feed on soil algae.

 In high use areas, use existing trails where possible in order to avoid disturbing large areas of vegetation and/or soil or surface material.
 In lower use areas, consider whether trails or a dispersed pattern of travel would have least impact and implement accordingly.
-Local knowledge will often be a useful guide. - 43.
-Clean all equipment and footwear, as far as is feasible, between sites to avoid transfer of soil and propagules among sites. - 44.
-When sampling in vegetated areas ensure that the site is restored as far as is feasible without causing any further environmental impact. - 45.
-Limit the use of mechanical equipment for sample collection, whenever possible. - 46.
+Local knowledge will often be a useful guide.

+Clean all equipment and footwear, as far as is feasible, between sites to avoid transfer of soil and propagules among sites.

+When sampling in vegetated areas, ensure that the site is restored as far as is feasible without causing any further environmental impact.

+Limit the use of mechanical equipment for sample collection, whenever possible.

 When sampling soil in desert areas, use groundsheets to contain excavated material to minimise the extent of damage to the desert pavement.
-Backfill soil pits and, as far as feasible, replace the desert pavement materials at the soil surface to restore the site appearance. - 47.
-Do not disturb or remove rocks, minerals, fossils, meteorites or ventifacts unless it is necessary for the permitted research. - 48.
-For specific guidance on undertaking scientific activities in terrestrial geothermally heated areas please consult the SCAR Code of Conduct for Activity within Terrestrial Geothermal Environments in Antarctica.
+Backfill soil pits and, as far as feasible, replace the desert pavement materials at the soil surface to restore the site appearance.

+Do not disturb or remove rocks, minerals, fossils, meteorites or ventifacts unless it is necessary for the permitted research.

+For specific guidance on undertaking scientific activities in terrestrial geothermally heated areas, please consult the SCAR Code of Conduct for Activity within Terrestrial Geothermal Environments in Antarctica.